matheus-beck/blog/_posts/2019-08-13-hello-world.md

 {% include image.html url="/blog/assets/mr-robot.jpg" description="I'm also a big fan of Mr. Robot :)" %}

 When I returned to Brazil I got a job at [Consiste Consultoria e Sistemas][consiste] as a developer intern.
 My main activities during one year were to develop agents (macros) using LotusScript and JavaScript to automate database tasks with IBM Domino and IBM Notes.
 I was also executing manual tests on the big data software called XTR powered by the company.
-Besides that, I was responsible to correct logic programming exams of candidates to internship.
+Besides that, I was responsible to correct logic programming exams from the candidates to internship.

 After one year, I got my second internship at [Ericsson Inovação S.A.][ericsson] where I’m currently working.
 At Ericsson I’m working with the development of an automation framework for the telecom industry using Typescript, Node.js and Cucumber.
 I also worked with the execution of manual tests using RESTful Web Services on SoapUI, Postman and Apache JMeter and the development of automated tests using Ruby and Cucumber.